 It’s a good question, but emanates from what is often a mistaken belief that a crisp articulation of transferable skills will qualify a job applicant for consideration.
 Unfortunately, in most instances that’s simply not the case.

 What are some of the most commonly sought transferable skills?
-Here’s a list of some of the most common of them:

 Most of these skills are primarily functions that have been fulfilled in previous jobs.
 What’s more important to prospective employers is the degree to which an applicant has made something happen.
 So, rather than transferable skills I recommend that you think instead about transferable impact, and the skills that are able to demonstrate what effect you’ve had.
 Skills that lend themselves more readily to illustrating impact are, for example: